RunningPie/II2100_All-About-Me/all-about-me/docs/my-shapes.md

 - Empathetic Collaborator: Using empathy and collaborative intelligence to work effectively within a team and understand user needs.

-Decision Compass:
+**Decision Compass:**

-- Ethical Alignment: Does this align with my core values of ethics and integrity
+- Ethical Alignment: Does this align with my core values of ethics and integrity?
 - Potential for Learning: Does this offer an opportunity to learn and grow, acknowledging there is always more to know?
 - Making the Choice Right: Is this a path where I can commit to making my choice right, rather than searching for a perfect choice?
 - Collaborative Peace: Does this foster a peaceful and collaborative environment?